Friday, 6 July 2007

 After a while we came to the edge of our map (number 65) and we had no other, although we had been looking for number 64 since le Rozier.
 All we could do was trust the road.

 We noticed that the road opposite had disappeared, and later Keith saw a tunnel exit and a bridge crossing the Tarn to our side.
-However, we did not actually join this road until just before Ambialet, which gave us a bit more time on the peaceful road.
+However, we did not actually join this road until just before Ambialet, which gave us a bit more time on our peaceful road.

 At Ambialet, the Tarn made a loop so extreme that almost cut itself off.
 The closest parts were separated by only fifty metres of rock, through which the road went in a short tunnel.